ryan-tao-ic/ece1724_react_project/README.md

 ## Features

+EventHub offers a comprehensive set of features designed to streamline academic event management.
+Here's how they fulfill our course requirements and achieve our project objectives:

 1. **User Authentication and Authorization**
+   - Built on NextAuth.js for secure and streamlined user experience
-   - Secure user registration with email verification
+   - Standard email and password login flow with email verification
    - Role-based access control (Regular Users, Lecturers, Staff)
-   - Password reset functionality
+   - Password reset functionality with secure email links
    - Staff invitation system for privileged access

 2. **Event Management System**
    - Event creation and approval workflow
    - Detailed event information management
    - Registration settings and capacity control
-   - Event cancellation workflow
+   - Event cancellation workflow with automatic notifications
    - Material upload and management
-   - Calendar integration
+   - Calendar integration with Google Calendar API

 3. **Registration and Check-in**
    - Customizable registration forms